 - Salt & Pepper, as needed

-Cook your bacon over medium heat until it crisps then remove from pan.
+- Cook bacon over medium heat until it crisps then remove from pan.
 If there is a considerable amount of fat then remove from the pan as well.
 A max of around 1 tbsp bacon fat should be left.

-- Add in the onion and fry until it begins to pick up colour, then turn the heat to low and begin frying your onions.
+- Add in the onion and fry until it begins to pick up colour, then turn the heat to low and begin frying your onion in the leftover fat.
 You want to fry them for a good 20-25mins to caramelize them and bring out as much sweetness as possible.
 If they begin to brown/char the heat is too high.
 Stir occasionally until deep golden and sticky.

-Crank back up to a medium heat and stir in your sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee, then add your bacon.
+- Crank heat back up to a medium heat and add the bacon back in.
+Stir in sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee, then add back in your bacon.
 Allow to reduce until some of the liquid soaks up and becomes sticky.
 Test for seasoning and adjust accordingly.